 My three granddaughters, who are my favorite playmates, call me “Baba.”
 Their lively imaginations constantly reignite the child in me and allow me to share their sense of wonder.
 They have been my catalysts for many creative projects.

 When I can’t play with them, I enjoy yoga, Zumba, hiking, journal writing, meditating, singing, and gathering family and friends together for celebrations.

-After twelve years of listening to grandmas share their stories, I’ve come to understand many of the challenges we face in our role as parents of parents.
+After thirteen years of listening to grandmas share their stories, I’ve come to understand many of the challenges we face in our role as parents of parents.
 There’s a new dynamic that develops with our adult children and it can often be tricky navigating this unfamiliar territory.
 I coach grandmas on how to build mutual respect, trust and empathy with the parents of their grandchildren so that they can be a unified team in raising the next generation.

 I enjoy speaking to groups and sharing all the wisdom and wonder I’ve gleaned from other grandmothers.
 In addition to my passion for being a grandma, I have a deep appreciation for the value of rituals and traditions as a method of strengthening bonds between the generations.
 For the past 15 years, I’ve been speaking and giving workshops on how to create meaningful rituals for all reasons.

 So if you’re a grandma who’d like to connect with supportive and creative women, join our sisterhood of multi-faceted women who are crazy-enthusiastic for our grandchildren.
 You can contact me here to explore one-on-one coaching or book me to speak to your group.